-1 A custodial sentence not exceeding three years or a monetary penalty shall be imposed on any person who wilfully:
+A custodial sentence not exceeding three years or a monetary penalty shall be imposed on any person who wilfully:

-- b. attempts to induce a violation of professional secrecy; - c. discloses to other persons a secret disclosed to them in violation of letter a or exploits such a secret for their own benefit or for the benefit of others.
+- a. discloses a secret entrusted to them in their capacity as a director or officer, employee, agent or liquidator of a financial market infrastructure or of which they have become aware in said capacity; - b. attempts to induce a violation of professional secrecy; - c. discloses to other persons a secret disclosed to them in violation of letter a or exploits such a secret for their own benefit or for the benefit of others.

-2 A custodial sentence not exceeding five years or a monetary penalty shall be imposed on any person who obtains a pecuniary advantage for themselves or another person through an action as detailed in paragraph 1 letter a or c.
+$^2$ A custodial sentence not exceeding five years or a monetary penalty shall be imposed on any person who obtains a pecuniary advantage for themselves or another person through an action as detailed in paragraph 1 letter a or c.

-3 A fine not exceeding 250,000 francs shall be imposed on any person who commits the foregoing acts through negligence.
-43
+A fine not exceeding 250,000 francs shall be imposed on any person who commits the foregoing acts through negligence.

-4 Any person who violates professional secrecy remains liable to prosecution after termination of the official or employment relationship or exercise of the profession.
+Any person who violates professional secrecy remains liable to prosecution after termination of the official or employment relationship or exercise of the profession.

-5 The federal and cantonal provisions relating to the duty to testify and the duty to provide information to the authorities are reserved.
+The federal and cantonal provisions relating to the duty to testify and the duty to provide information to the authorities are reserved.